tidyverse/dplyr/revdep/README-f-revdep.md

     discard

-Quitting from lines 154-171 (exploring-election-data.Rmd)
+Quitting from lines 178-201 (exploring-election-data.Rmd)
-Error: processing vignette 'exploring-election-data.Rmd' failed with diagnostics:
+Error: processing vignette 'exploring-election-data.Rmd' failed with diagnostics: not compatible with STRSXP
-Value of SET_STRING_ELT() must be a 'CHARSXP' not a 'integer' Execution halted
+Execution halted
 ```